Self-Testing Graph States Permitting Bounded Classical Communication: Self-testing and Graph States

-Note that in the general setting with communication the subscript is extended in a natural way to indicate dependence on communicated information.
+We begin with the standard Bell scenario where $n$ \textit{non-communicating} parties share a quantum state $\ket{\Psi}$.
+Each party $i$ receives a classical input $k_i \in \{0,1,\cdots,m-1\}$ and performs a measurement described by an observable $\mathcal{A}_{k_i}$ with two outcomes.
+The expectation values $\langle {\Psi} \vert \mathcal{M}_{k} \vert {\Psi} \rangle$ can be estimated, where $\mathcal{M}_{k} = \bigotimes_{i=1}^n\mathcal{A}_{k_i}$ with ${k} \in \{(0,1, \cdots, m-1)^n\}$.
 A tuple $(\ket{\Psi},{\mathcal{M}_{k}})$ is termed a \emph{physical experiment} (PE).
 The PE remains fully uncharacterized, with all information deriving solely from the observed measurement statistics.
 The goal of \emph{self-testing} is to demonstrate that, under certain circumstances, the PE can be deemed equivalent to another perfectly characterized setup known as the \emph{reference experiment} (RE).
 Given the inherent noise in real measurement devices, the self-test must be resilient to minor perturbations.
 Informally, a self-testing procedure exhibits robustness if it can ascertain that the PE closely resembles the RE whenever it nearly reproduces the self-testing correlations.